nicholaspung/Sprint-Challenge--JavaScript/README.md

 3. What is closure?

-    A closure is when a function is able to access a variable directly outside it's lexicon scope.
+    A closure is when a function is able to access a variable outside it's scope.
+Another way to say it: a closure is a function that 'remembers' the environment in which it was created, and is able to access variables outside (above) it's scope.

 4. Describe the four rules of the 'this' keyword.

     Window/global binding: when used in the global Javascript console, 'this' points to the 'Window' object, which houses all of Javascript.
 It is not recommended to use this unless you're absolutely certain you know what you're doing.

     Implicit binding: when used, 'this' 'points' towards the object/function that is housing it.
 When declaring an object, 'this' points directly to the left of the dot notation.

     Explicit binding: when used, 'this' 'points' directly toward the object is being called, using .call(), .apply(), and .bind().
 It's considered explicit because you are directly 'pointing' at an object that you are passing through it.

-    New binding: when used, 'this' 'points' towards the new object being called.
+    New binding: when used, 'this' 'points' towards the specific instance of the new object being created and returned by the constructor function.

 5. Why do we need super() in an extended class?

-    super() is needed in an extended class because it references all the properties of the class being extended.
-Without super(), the class being extends would not be able to have the same properties as the previous class, and also it would defeat the purpose of extending a class.
+    super() is needed in an extended class because it references all the properties of the class being extended and tells it to put those attributes into the new extended class.
+Without super(), the class being extended would not be able to have the same properties as the previous class, which would defeat the purpose of extending a class.

+    Said another way: super() is used to tell a parent's constructor to be concerned with the child's attributes vis versa and abstracts away the Object.create(this, Class) syntax.

 ## Project Set up